I asked 9 young leaders from 3 different nations to answer four questions about church, leadership and walking with Christ.

 These young leaders are pastors or key leaders in their church.

-They’re passionate about serving Christ and His cause.
+They’re passionate about serving Christ and helping to grow a healthy church.

 Plus they are all 20 something.
 They’re young, relatively inexperienced but their voices need to be heard by older leaders like myself.